fatguytyson/base-admin-skeleton/README.md

 * Recover Password for the I-D-TEN-T user
 * Complete User Provider
 * Complete User Manager
-* Bootstrap and FontAwesome placed in front end Twig, ready for implimentation
+* Bootstrap and FontAwesome placed in front end Twig, ready for implementation
 * Admin/User area firewalled and ready for use
 * Admin/User area skinned with SB Admin 2
 * Generator Bundle templates overridden to load seamlessly into Admin Area
 * ```@Menu()``` annotation to build single level menus from your controllers
+* Menu Bundle extended to have a config for the non-bundle routes

 ## Installation